hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 This is going to start a Django project in your currect directory.

 * django-admin.py: The script we'll be running.
-* startproject: the specific utility we're using.
+* startproject: The specific utility we're using.
 * hellowebapp: The name we're giving the project.
 * . : The location where we're starting the project, with `.` denoting the current directory.